-The below table shows the investment funds in which the Fund was invested at 31 December 2023.
+The below table shows the investment funds in which the Fund was invested at the end of the reporting period.
 The participation percentage included herein represents the interest in the respective Participation Class of the investment fund in which the Fund participates.
 The investment in Liquid Euro is held for cash management purposes.